 The house specialty was “gnocchi Radetzky” who I later found out was a field marshal in the Austrian army, and for a short time defeated the Piedmontese.
 Our shared desert was a delicious apple strudel, which led me to believe the owner had some Austrian heritage.

-Novara’s industries also include cotton and silk mills, chemical plants, cheese and biscuit factories and a cartographic and geographic institute.
+Novara’s industries also include cotton, silk mills, chemical plants, cheese and biscuit factories.
+There is also a cartographic and geographic institute.
 Novara is one of the richest regions in Italy due to their industrialization, agriculture and farm animals which makes for a strong economy.

 river pebbled streets paved by the Novarese … even the pavement looks like risotto!

-Our time was limited, so we missed a DOP gorgonzola factory.
-But we did stop at the market to buy ricotta cheese, which I have to say was the absolute best I have ever had.
-Wine and cheese were inexpensive and luscious.
+Our time was limited and we missed a DOP gorgonzola factory.
+But we did stop at the market to buy ricotta cheese, which I have to say was the absolute best I have ever tasted.
+The wine and cheese were inexpensive and luscious.